Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Changelog ==
 = 6.4.5 =
 * Security: CSRF fixed
+* Fix: type=module support for scripts other than inline scripts
 * Fix: new shortcode handling for consent area not working for some plugin shortcodes, split in two options: default, the old one, optionally the clientside version.

 = 6.4.4 =